yifanz/CSM213A/README.md

 In any case, the complex nature of device tree reloading makes both the bone cape manager and device tree overlay susceptible to kernel panics particularily upon repeated and frequent configuration changes.
 Rather, noth systems appear to be designed for one time configuration changes typically right after successful bootup.
 This way, one can maintain a stable device tree configuration for booting and another for experimentation.
 The intention seems to help you avoid accidentally making your system unbootable.

 In the case of Cyclops, we need to make configuration changes everytime a new program that needs a different set of pins is executed.
 As explained previously, device tree overlays are not suitable for this use case.
 This motivates the need for the pin-pirate Linux kernel module (LKM).
 Pin-pirate is a simple LKM that writes directly in the pinmux controller's hardware registers.
 It is exposed to userspace as a simple character device through the device node located at `/dev/pinpirate`.
 If `udev` rules are setup properly on the system, then you can access this node without root permissions.
 To change a pin configuration one can simply run `echo 0x34 0x06 > /dev/pinpirate` with the register offset and value, respectively.
+Lastly, to compile the module from source, you will need ensure that you have installed the Linux kernel headers for the version of the kernel you are using (see [example](https://github.com/yifanz/CSM213A/blob/master/term-proj/scripts/install-BBB-kernel-headers.sh)).

 ### PRU Loader